Tan Wah Piow: Early beginnings

+Tan subsequently fled to the UK with Chew Beng Lan, his future wife, in 1976 on a Singaporean passport with forged renewal endorsement and sought political asylum.
+He later went to Balliol College, University of Oxford to study law, and has a very successful career as a human rights lawyer who specialises in asylum and refugee cases.

 FUEMSSO

 According to unverified government statements, Tan is supposed to have continued with his democratic activities even though he denies this.
 His plan is supposed to have been to achieve political power through infiltration of mainstream organisations such as schools and unions to mobilise workers and establish strong grassroots support.
-To achieve that, Tan established himself as the leader of the Federation of United Kingdom and Eire Malaysian and Singapore Students' Organisations (FUEMSSO), which was used to recruit supporters for his cause.
+To achieve that, Tan allegedly established himself as the leader of the Federation of United Kingdom and Eire Malaysian and Singapore Students' Organisations (FUEMSSO), which was used to recruit supporters for his cause.

 Through FUEMSSO, Tan succeeded in recruiting several activists for his plans.
-Upon their return to Singapore, these students were supposed to join forces with a local group led by Vincent Cheng (one of those detained under Operation Spectrum) to penetrate lawful organisations and eventually dominate them, in preparation for Tan's seizure of political power.
+Upon their return to Singapore, these students were supposed to join forces with a local group led by Vincent Cheng (one of those detained under Operation Spectrum) to penetrate lawful organisations and eventually dominate them, in preparation for Tan's seizure of political power, according to the Singapore government.

 Tan and his group also used FUEMSSO to launch a number of strident campaigns against the Singapore and Malaysian Governments.
-Most significantly, Tan and group actively campaigned on behalf of the Communist Party of Malaya (CPM) elements under detention in Singapore and Malaysia, demanding for the abolishment of detention without trial and immediate release of those under detention.
+Most significantly, Tan and his group actively campaigned under detention in Singapore and Malaysia, demanding for the abolishment of detention without trial and immediate release of those under detention.